-Job names
+Job Names

 Job names normally contain the name of the host machine where pbs_server is running.
-When job names are constructed, only the server name in \$PBS_DEFAULT or the first name from the server specification list, \$TORQUE HOME/server name, is used in building the job name.
+When job names are constructed, only the server name in \$PBS_DEFAULT or the first name from the server specification list, \$TORQUE_HOME/server name, is used in building the job name.

-Persistence of the pbs_server process
+Persistence of the pbs server Process

 The system administrator must ensure that pbs_server continues to run on the server nodes.
-This could be as simple as a cron job that counts the number of pbs_server's in the process table and starts some more if needed.
+This could be as simple as a cron job that counts the number of pbs server's in the process table and starts some more if needed.

-High availability of the NFS server
+High Availability of the NFS Server

-Before installing a specific NFS HA solution please contact Adaptive Computing Support for a detailed discussion on NFS HA type and implementation path.
+1 Before installing a specific NFS HA solution please contact Adaptive Computing Support for a detailed discussion on NFS HA type and implementation path.